sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupLinear.md

 ### getRange

-Retrieves the range of the linear stream, a struct containing (i) the stream's start time, (ii) cliff time, and (iii) end time, all as Unix timestamps.
+Retrieves the range of the stream, a struct containing (i) the stream's start time, (ii) cliff time, and (iii) end time, all as Unix timestamps.

 _Reverts if `streamId` references a null stream._